RaulPPelaez/UAMMD/docs/SimulationFile.rst

   using namespace uammd;
   int main(int argc, char * argv[]){
     int numberParticles = 1<<14;
     //Creating a System will initialize uammd.
-All modules need a system to work auto sys = make_shared<System>(argc, argv);
+All modules need a system to work.
+Most of them will ask ParticleData for it. auto sys = make_shared<System>(argc, argv);
-    //ParticleData will hold arrays for any particle property needed by any module, every module needs a ParticleData auto pd = make_shared<ParticleData>(numberParticles, sys);
+    //ParticleData will hold arrays for any particle property needed by any module, every module needs a ParticleData
+    //ParticleData will create an instance of System if not provided with one auto pd = make_shared<ParticleData>(numberParticles, sys);
     //This call will ensure all UAMMD operations are gracefully terminated.
     //When all modules are out of scope, any remaining memory allocated by UAMMD will be freed.